 Nadine chuckled.
 “And you stayed?”

-May laughed in return in spite of all the internal turmoil she was feeling.
+May laughed in return despite all the internal turmoil she was feeling.
 “Would you like something to drink, some coffee, milk, or some kind of soda?”

 “Sure.
 Black coffee would be fine.”